Overview

 Phase Vocoder

-FORMANT STRETCH computes a spectral envelope, widens or narrows it and reapplies it to the grain.
+FORMANT STRETCH computes a spectral envelope, adjusts its width, and applies it back to the grain.

-ZERO PHASE Sets the phase of each frequency component of the grain to zero.
-Gives a metallic sound.
+ZERO PHASE sets the phase of each frequency component of the grain to zero.

-OSC BANK Only keeps the loudest frequency components of the grain, while setting all others to zero.
-The phase of the kept frequencies components can either be the original phase, zero or continuous.
+OSC BANK retains the loudest frequency components of the grain, while setting others to zero.
+Phase of kept frequencies can be original, zero, or continuous.

 Cross Synthesis

-When it is enabled on a track, which we call source, the MODULATOR track, which is the track to blend the source with, does not produce any output by itself and stops computation when it has done its part in providing the current grain in spectral representation, which is then taken by the source to finish computation.
+When enabled on a track, referred to as the source, the MODULATOR track, used to blend with the source, does not produce any output by itself.
+It stops computation once it provides the current grain in spectral representation, which the source then uses to complete computation.

-Changing grain size or fft size on the modulator does not have any effect, because fft sizes have to be equal and the fft size of the source is taken.
+Changing GRAINSIZE or FFT SIZE on the modulator has no effect because FFT sizes must be equal, and the FFT SIZE of the source is used.

-POLAR FORM does simple interchanges of the magnitudes or phases of source or modulator.
+POLAR FORM interchanges magnitudes or phases of source or modulator.

-CEPSTRUM shapes the spectrum of the source by the spectral envelope of the modulator.
+CEPSTRUM shapes the spectrum of the source using the spectral envelope of the modulator.

-INTERPOLATION interpolates between the spectral envelopes of modulator and source.
-The interpolation parameter can be LFO modulated.
+INTERPOLATION: Sophisticated algorithm to interpolate between spectral envelopes and spectra of modulator and source.
+The interpolation parameter can be modulated by an LFO.

-The algorithm for getting the spectral envelope used by these effects is called "Cepstrum Method for Spectral Envelope Estimation".
-The CUT OFF parameter determines the smoothness of the spectral envelope with lower cutoff giving a smoother spectral envelope.
+Spectral envelope estimation uses the "Cepstrum Method for Spectral Envelope Estimation".
+The CUT OFF parameter determines the smoothness of the spectral envelope.

-VOCODER packs the result of the FFT into CHANNELS, with magnitudes averaged and interpolated between source and modulator.
-Phases are not modified.
+VOCODER packs FFT results into CHANNELS, averaging magnitudes and interpolating between source and modulator spectra.
+Phases remain unchanged.

 Grain Envelopes

-Grainstorm has two options to create a grain envelope, ENV1 and ENV2.
+Grainstorm offers two options for creating a grain envelope: ENV1 and ENV2.

-ENV2 is to draw an envelope with a shape that resembles an ADSR curve.
+ENV2 allows drawing an envelope resembling an ADSR curve.

-Waveforms with discontinuities cause distortion.
-The app can compute bandlimited envelopes (GRANULATION2, BANDLIMITED ENVELOPE) which smoothes discontinuities.
-The computation of bandlimited envelopes is expensive and it is recommended to only enable it when you have an envelope with edges and you want to hear a bandlimited version.
+Waveforms with discontinuities can cause aliasing distortion.
+The app offers the ability to compute bandlimited envelopes (GRANULATION2, BANDLIMITED ENVELOPE), which smooths these discontinuities.
+However, computing bandlimited envelopes is computationally expensive, so it is advisable to enable this feature only when you are ready to hear a bandlimited version of your sound.

 LFOs

-LFOs with syncing enabled are synced to the loop of the track, such that the duration of one LFO cycle matches the loop duration of the track that calls SYNC.
-The other direction also works: the loop durations of the tracks with enabled syncing are synced to one LFO cycle by pressing the SYNC button of the LFO.
+LFOs with syncing enabled match their cycle duration to the loop duration of the track by pressing the SYNC button.
+This also works in reverse: the loop durations of the tracks are synced to one LFO cycle by pressing the SYNC button of the LFO.

-Each parameter that can be LFO modulated has its own modulation range, which can be adjusted by BOUND A and BOUND B. On application start BOUND A and BOUND B are both set to the same initial value and when the LFO gets activated there will not be any modulation, because the modulation range is zero.
-Modulation starts when BOUND A and BOUND B have different values.
+Each parameter that can be modulated by the LFO has its own modulation range, adjustable by BOUND A and BOUND B. Initially, BOUND A and BOUND B are set to the same value, resulting in no modulation.
+Modulation begins when BOUND A and BOUND B have different values.

-You can choose between four common and a custom waveform.
+You can choose between four common waveforms or a custom waveform.

-Note: When an LFO is controlling a grain parameter at high rate and at the same time DENSITY is at low rate, it may sound as if the LFO was running slowly or not running at all.
-For example, if the LFO rate is 20Hz and DENSITY is 20Hz, the LFO phase at the point it is looked up for the corresponding grain parameter will be the same for each new grain.
-DENSITY should at least be 40Hz or more in this case for satisfying results.
-(LFO rate / densityratio of 1:2 or better 1:4) In other words: For grain parameters the LFO phase is looked up (sampled) at relatively low intervals and a grain density with Nyquist lower than the LFO rate will produce LFO aliasing.
+Note: When an LFO is controlling a grain parameter at a high rate and DENSITY is set at a low rate, it may sound as if the LFO is running slowly or not running at all.
+For example, if the LFO rate is 20Hz and DENSITY is also 20Hz, the LFO phase at the point it is looked up for the corresponding grain parameter will be the same for each grain.
+DENSITY should be at least 40Hz or more in this case for satisfying results (LFO rate/density ratio of 1:2 or better 1:4).

 LFO waveform editor